once-ui-system/core/README.md

 It includes:

 - `packages/core`: the published [@once-ui-system/core](https://www.npmjs.com/package/@once-ui-system/core) package
+- `apps/docs`: the official documentation of Once UI and Magic templates built with [Magic Docs](https://once-ui.com/products/magic-docs)
-- `apps/dev`: a local sandbox app wired via symlink for live development
+- `apps/dev`: a simple sandbox app wired via symlink for testing components

 This setup is intended for contributors and maintainers.
 If you're building a real project, we recommend using: